Reviews You Can Rely On

 Credit: Dom Rickicki

 Where we did notice a difference in accuracy between beacons was in the coarse search phase.
 Some, like the Recon X, provided smooth and accurate distance readings throughout the coarse search.
-Other beacons, like the Arva Neo Pro BT, particularly struggled at the maximum extent of their range.
-Even though the Neo Pro BT tended to acquire a strong signal initially, once we began moving in, the numbers would fluctuate up and down for the first 10-15 meters of the coarse search before becoming consistent.
+Other beacons, like the Arva Neo BT Pro, particularly struggled at the maximum extent of their range.
+Even though the Neo BT Pro initially acquired a strong signal, once we began moving, the numbers would fluctuate up and down for the first 10-15 meters of the coarse search before becoming consistent.
 Then, as we neared the fine search phase, the distance would sometimes drop quickly, causing us to drop into bracketing sooner than we anticipated.
-While more experienced users were able to adapt to these unexpected changes, it was confusing for more novice users.
+While more experienced users were able to adapt to these unexpected changes, novice users found them confusing.

 avalanche beacon - one of the things we didn't love about the neo bt pro, particularly...